 Email inbox management: Best practices and tips

-Keeping your email inbox organized is critical to staying productive and on top of your work.
-Here are some best practices that you can follow.
+Maintaining an organized email inbox is key to productivity.
+Here are some of the best inbox management practices that you can follow.

 There's nothing quite as frustrating as an overflowing, cluttered inbox.